Testing an exact diffraction formula with gravitational wave source lensed by a supermassive black hole in binary systems: Discussion

 \section{Discussion}

-Firstly, the event number of such kind of binary system (e.g. accreting NS eclipsed by companion) is huge, it can reach $10^3-10^4$ even more as show in \cite{2020PhRvD.101b4039M} for Milky Way.
-Although the current GW detectors have not yet observed the continuous GW from rotating NS, it is probable to detect such type of GW sources for the next generation GW detectors, e.g. Cosmic Explorer and Einstein Telescope.
+Firstly, it is probable that GW source-lens systems exist within our local galactic neighborhood.
+References like \cite{2000ApJ...545..847M,2022ApJ...939...55G} indicate the potential presence of GW sources in the Galactic center.
+In fact, the observation of a magnetar in this region \cite{2013Natur.501..391E,2013ApJ...770L..24K} suggests the possible existence of numerous pulsars in close proximity to the Galactic center.
+If the GW source originates from a rotating asymmetric NS, it could potentially be detected by ground-based GW detectors, especially the next-generation ones.
+Furthermore, such a GW source-lens system might constitute an extreme mass ratio inspiral (EMRI) system, whose GW emissions could be picked up by space-based GW detectors or pulsar timing arrays \cite{2022ApJ...939...55G}.
+Beyond the Galactic center, similar systems might also exist in neighboring galaxies like M31 and M87 (refer to Table~\ref{tab:D_ratio}).
+These systems provide an excellent opportunity to validate the exact diffraction integral formula.

-Secondly, the magnification difference is also enough significant to be detected.
-As discussed in \cite{2020PhRvD.101b4039M}, when $\frac{\delta h}{h}>\frac{1}{\varrho}$, where $\varrho$ is the signal to noise ratio (SNR) of GW signal.
-For a GW signal with $\varrho=8$, as long as the relative strain difference $\frac{\delta h}{h}>\frac{1}{8}$, the difference is detectable for this GW signal.
-According to our calculational results, the relative magnification difference between new and traditional diffractive formulas is significant because $r_F\simeq 0.674$, which means $\Delta h/h\simeq0.326>\frac{1}{8}$, for $D_{\rm LS}=1$\,AU.
-According to Figure~\ref{fig:F_D_ls}, as long as $D_{\rm LS}\lesssim3$\,AU, the relative magnification difference is enough significant to be distinguish for GW signal with SNR $\varrho\geq8$.
-If SNR of GW signal could be higher, the detetctable condition could be weaker.
-If lens mass $M_{\rm L}$ (or $R_{\rm S}$) is variable, as long as $M_{\rm L}\gtrsim0.1M_\odot$, the relative magnification difference is enough significant to be distinguish for GW signal with SNR $\varrho\geq8$.
+Secondly, the magnification differences for the case that we consider are significant enough to be detectable.
+As discussed in \cite{2020PhRvD.101b4039M}, a relative strain difference of $\frac{\delta h}{h}>\frac{1}{\varrho}$ is detectable, where $\varrho$ is the signal-to-noise ratio (SNR) of the GW signal.
+For a GW signal with an SNR of 8, any relative strain difference exceeding $\frac{1}{8}$ is detectable.
+Our calculations reveal a substantial relative magnification difference between the exact and approximate diffraction formulas, specifically $r_F\simeq 0.806$ which translates to $\Delta h/h\simeq0.194>\frac{1}{8}$ when $D_{\rm LS}=0.1$\,AU.
+Referring to Figure~\ref{fig:F_D_ls}, as long as $D_{\rm LS}\lesssim0.2$\,AU, the relative magnification difference is significant enough to distinguish for a GW signal with an SNR of 8 or higher.
+If the lens mass $M_{\rm L}$ (or $R_{\rm S}$) varies, a significant relative magnification difference can be observed for $M_{\rm L}\gtrsim2\times 10^{6}M_\odot$ and an SNR of 8 or more (see Figure~\ref{fig:F_R_s}).